pranavdulepet/TextAssess/README.md

 # How Does it Work?
 <!-- Architectural diagram -->
-To demonstrate how this model works, refer to the following architectural diagram:
+To demonstrate how this model works, refer to the following architectural diagram.
+It incorporates our future plans in addition to what is currently implimented.
+At the moment, out output represents how well a user answered a prompt, and our metriic for that is a similarity between their response and a generated response.
 <img src="https://github.com/pranavdulepet/bitcamp-23/blob/main/flowchart.jpeg">

 # Examples